-- (a) An authority with whom a campaign treasurer appointment is filed shall accept each completed copy of the code submitted to the authority that is properly subscribed to by a candidate or the campaign treasurer of a political committee. - (b) Each copy of the code accepted under this section shall be preserved by the authority with whom it is filed for the period prescribed for the filer's campaign treasurer appointment. - Sec.
+- (a) An authority with whom a campaign treasurer appointment is filed shall accept each completed copy of the code submitted to the authority that is properly subscribed to by a candidate or the campaign treasurer of a political committee. - (b) Each copy of the code accepted under this section shall be preserved by the authority with whom it is filed for the period prescribed for the filer's campaign treasurer appointment.

+Sec.
 258.007.
 SUBSCRIPTION TO CODE VOLUNTARY.
-The subscription to the Code of Fair Campaign Practices by a candidate or a political committee is voluntary. - Sec.
-258.008.
-INDICATION ON POLITICAL ADVERTISING.
-A candidate or a political committee that has filed a copy of the Code of Fair Campaign Practices may so indicate on political advertising in a form to be determined by the commission. - Sec.
-258.009.
-CIVIL CAUSE OF ACTION.
-This chapter does not create a civil cause of action for recovery of damages or for enforcement of this chapter.
+The subscription to the Code of Fair Campaign Practices by a candidate or a political committee is voluntary.

-1 This document is a copy of chapter 258, Election Code.
+&lt;sup>1 This document is a copy of chapter 258, Election Code.
 To subscribe to the Code of Fair Campaign Practices, a candidate or campaign treasurer of a political committee must submit Texas Ethics Commission FORM CFCP, not a signed copy of this document.